DUNE/dist-comp/.github/ISSUE_TEMPLATE/ukrsdc-rucio-feature-template.md

 ---

 Issues with the UKRSDC label are visible in the project management of the UK Reconstruction Software & Distributed Computing project. **Please do not add the UKRSDC tag or use this template unless you are part of the UK RS&DC management** :)

+This issue will be a task list of the issues which make up the Rucio 2.1.xxx product in the UK project